cakephp/docs/en/core-utility-libraries/number.rst

 .. php:method:: toReadableSize(string $dataSize)

-    :param string $data_size: The number of bytes to make readable.
+    :param string $dataSize: The number of bytes to make readable.

     This method formats data sizes in human readable forms.
 It provides a shortcut way to convert bytes to KB, MB, GB, and TB.
 The size is